ahmadmoharram/Organizational-Structure-Setup/README.md

 - **Presentation** → final project presentation.

 ## 🗂 Repository Structure
-**Organizational_Structure_Setup.pdf** → Detailed documentation with screenshots and explanation of the organizational chart setup on Dynamics 365 HR.
+**Organizational_Structure_Setup.pdf** → Detailed documentation with screenshots and explanation of the organizational chart setup on Microsoft Dynamics 365.